Battle of Zahleh: Initial Syrian setbacks

-Preparation for the War
+Preparation for the battle

 The dire socio-political situation of Zahle alarmed the LF High Command in Beirut.
 A weighty LF presence, however, was scarce in and around the turmoiled city.
 In addition to the impeding Syrian siege, the initial setbacks coincided with a harsh snowy winter.
 The siege and the rugged snowy mountains encumbered the LF and hindered the ability of trained elite LF fighters to come from Beirut to aid local Zahlawis and local LF.
 Nonetheless, the LF Commander-in-chief Bashir Gemayel, dispatched his Chief-of-staff Dr. Fouad Abou Nader to assess the dire situation in Zahleh.
 Reaching the city was problematic for Abou Nader on two levels: in addition to the cold winter and the heavy snow descending on the highest city of Lebanon, the Syrians controlled most of the main roads leading in and out of the city.
-To reach the city safely without being compromised by the Syrians, Abou Nader had to take foot trails and walk down the mountain in the snow, cutting down through the el-Berdawni river (Arabic: نهر البردوني).
+To reach the city safely without being compromised by the Syrians, Abou Nader had to take foot trails and walk down the mountain in the snow, cutting down through the el-Berdawni river.
 Upon reaching the town, Abou Nader noticed that, although the Syrians blocked the northern access leading in and out the city, the southern access, in particular the Chtaura road, was nevertheless open to circulation.
 To that end, arms were smuggled into the city, hidden in trucks carrying loads of wheat.
 A task-force of 120 trained Commandos from the LF Central Units under the dual command of Joe Edde and Kayrouz Baraket (a senior militia commander of the Guardians of the Cedars) was dispatched from Beirut to Zahleh to reinforce and organize the local 1,500 Christian militiamen and the citizens of Zahle, and preparing them for the upcoming battle.
 They used bulldozers in order to move the snow from the roads and set up a direct telephone line from Zahle to the LF military headquarters in Karantina.
 The Lebanese Forces began preparations for the siege by setting up a temporary field hospital and formed social assistance groups to oversee the needs of the local population.
 Plus, landmines were laid down, trenches were dig, and barricades were set up.

 On the other hand, the Syrians surrounded Zahle from all sides and they consolidated their positions on previously-controlled hills.
 This made any movement by the Lebanese Forces in the city open to be seen by the Syrian Forces.
 The Syrians started kidnapping several Zahliots and tortured them.
 Tensions between the Zahliots and the Syrians intensified during the last two weeks of March 1981.